Logan named government's chief entrepreneur – Daily Business

 Logan named government’s chief entrepreneur

 Mark Logan, a former Skyscanner executive and current digital adviser to the Scottish Government, has been appointed Scotland’s first chief entrepreneur.
+He will be paid £192,000 for eight days per month.

 He will aim to ensure government policy aligns with the needs of start-up founders, encourage ministers to pursue an entrepreneurial agenda in the public sector, and ensure it is embedded in the education system.